WLUK-TV

 WLUK-TV (channel 11) is a television station in Green Bay, Wisconsin, United States, affiliated with the Fox network.
 It is owned by Sinclair Broadcast Group alongside Suring-licensed CW affiliate WCWF (channel 14).
-Both stations share studios on Lombardi Avenue (US 41) on the line between Green Bay and Ashwaubenon, while WLUK-TV's transmitter is located on Scray Hill in Ledgeview.
+The two stations share studios on Lombardi Avenue (US 41) on the line between Green Bay and Ashwaubenon; WLUK-TV's transmitter is located on Scray Hill in Ledgeview.

-Until July 11, 2018, the station's signal was relayed in Upper Michigan on digital translator W40AN-D (channel 40), licensed to Escanaba, Michigan and transmitting from a tower in Wells Township.

 History

 Early years with NBC and ABC

 WMBV-TV, licensed to Marinette, Wisconsin (the callsign stood for "Marinette, Bay, Valley"), was approved for VHF channel 11 on November 18, 1953.
 M & M Broadcasting Company, owned by William Walker, announced the license grant after settling with a competing company for the rights to the license.
 An affiliation with NBC was confirmed on March 9, 1954.
-WMBV-TV signed on the air on September 11, 1954.
+WMBV-TV signed on the air on September 10, 1954.
 Walker sold the station to Morgan Murphy Stations in 1958.

 1959 saw several changes for the station.
 On February 1, WMBV swapped affiliations with WFRV-TV (channel 5), becoming an ABC affiliate.
 The station changed its city of license to Green Bay and on August 22, 1959, changed its call sign to the current WLUK-TV (in reference to its then on-air slogan "Lucky 11"), when it began broadcasting at full power from a new tower near Green Bay.
 WLUK first broadcast network programs in color in 1959 and local programs began to be broadcast in color starting in 1965.
 Morgan Murphy then sold WLUK to Post Corporation (a small media chain not affiliated with The Washington Post Company or its Post-Newsweek Stations division), whose properties included the Post-Crescent newspaper in nearby Appleton and a sister station in Marquette, Michigan, WLUC-TV. in 1965.
 In 1966, WLUK built a new studio and office building on Highland Avenue, which would eventually become Lombardi Avenue in 1968 after Vince Lombardi resigned his head coaching duties with the Green Bay Packers.
 It aired some local entertainment programs, including a Saturday night polka show and a daily children's cartoon show using the franchised Bozo the Clown character.

 On April 18, 1983, WLUK reclaimed the market's NBC affiliation, when WFRV switched to ABC.
 In 1984, Racine native George N. Gillett's Gillett Broadcasting purchased Post Corporation.
 Gillett in turn sold the station to Burnham Broadcasting later that year, as the company's first television acquisition, in order to purchase the KKR stations (which included future fellow Fox station WITI in Milwaukee; WLUK was indeed sold due to adjacent market ownership regulations at the time by the Federal Communications Commission (FCC)).
 For most of its second stint with NBC, WLUK largely downplayed its affiliation, even during the network's powerhouse days of the 1980s; it used the NBC Peacock only sparingly in the station's advertisements.